aldrinzigmundv/zigfi/README.md

 ![Alt text](screenshots/1.png?raw=true "Screenshot 1")
 ![Alt text](screenshots/2.png?raw=true "Screenshot 2")

-zigfi is an open-source stocks, commodities and cryptocurrencies price monitoring CLI app, written fully in Rust, where you can organize assets you're watching easily into watchlists.
+zigfi is an open-source stocks, commodities and cryptocurrencies price monitoring CLI app, written fully in Rust, where you can organize assets you're watching into watchlists for easy access on the terminal.

 This used to be just a personal app of mine until I decided to share it.
-The app only consisted of a few hours of coding and is meant to just work, instead of being a community developed app, so there are a lot of issues with the code regarding readability, repetitions, inconsistency, error handling and stuff.

-I'll try to improve it as soon as possible.
-Also, I'm planning to add additional features, like news and maybe trading on the app itself in the future.
-Please, don't hesitate to file any issues if there are any bugs or suggest features.
+I'm looking forward to adding more features in the future.

-I haven't tested the app yet with Windows but exe release is available if anyone wants to try.
+Also, I haven't tested the app yet with Windows but exe release is available if anyone wants to try.
+This is made mainly for GNU/Linux operating systems.

-Also, the app gets its data from the Yahoo Finance API.
+The app gets its data from the Yahoo Finance API.

 ## Quickstart
 Here are the things you can do:
 ```
+zigarg (shows "default" watchlist)
+zigarg new <watchlist name> <optional: ticker/s>
 zigarg show <watchlist name>
-zigarg create <watchlist name> <optional: ticker/s>
 zigarg delete <watchlist name>
-zigarg add <watchlistname> <ticker/s>
+zigarg add <watchlist name> <ticker/s>
-zigarg remove <watchlist> <ticker/s>
+zigarg remove <watchlist name> <ticker/s>
 zigarg search <name of asset>
-zigarg list
+zigarg list (lists saved watchlist/s)
+zigarg colorswap (swaps Green and Red for some East Asian users)
 zigarg help
 ```